code-423n4/2021-09-swivel/README.md

-# ✨ So you want to sponsor a contest

-This `README.md` contains a set of checklists for our contest collaboration.

-Your contest will use two repos:
-- **a _contest_ repo** (this one), which is used for scoping your contest and for providing information to contestants (wardens)
-- **a _findings_ repo**, where issues are submitted.

-Ultimately, when we launch the contest, this contest repo will be made public and will contain the smart contracts to be reviewed and all the information needed for contest participants.
-The findings repo will be made public after the contest is over and your team has mitigated the identified issues.

-Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.

----

-# Contest setup

-## 🐺 C4: Set up repos
-- [X] Create a new private repo named `YYYY-MM-sponsorname` using this repo as a template.
-- [X] Get GitHub handles from sponsor.
-- [X] Add sponsor to this private repo with 'maintain' level access.
-- [X] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist and wait for sponsor to complete their checklist.

-## ⭐️ Sponsor: Provide contest details

-Under "SPONSORS ADD INFO HERE" heading below, include the following:

-- [x] Name of each contract and:
-  - [x] lines of code in each
-  - [x] external contracts called in each
-  - [x] libraries used in each
-- [x] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [x] Does the token conform to the ERC-20 standard?
-In what specific ways does it differ?
-- [x] Describe anything else that adds any special logic that makes your approach unique
-- [x] Identify any areas of specific concern in reviewing the code
-- [x] Add all of the code to this repo that you want reviewed
-- [ ] Create a PR to this repo with the above changes.

----

-# ⭐️ Sponsor: Provide marketing details

-- [x] Your logo (URL or add file to this repo - SVG or other vector format preferred)
-- [x] Your primary Twitter handle
-- [x] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.)
-- [x] Your Discord URI
-- [x] Your website
-- [x] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
-How do your people recognize each other, for example?
-- [x] Optional: your logo in Discord emoji format

----

-# Contest prep

-## 🐺 C4: Contest prep
-- [X] Rename this repo to reflect contest date (if applicable)
-- [X] Rename contest H1 below
-- [X] Add link to report form in contest details below
-- [X] Update pot sizes
-- [X] Fill in start and end times in contest bullets below.
-- [ ] Move any relevant information in "contest scope information" above to the bottom of this readme.
-- [X] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Delete this checklist.

-## ⭐️ Sponsor: Contest prep
-- [x] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [x] Modify the bottom of this `README.md` file to describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2021-06-gro/blob/main/README.md))
-- [x] Please have final versions of contracts and documentation added/updated in this repo **no less than 8 hours prior to contest start time.**
-- [x] Ensure that you have access to the _findings_ repo where issues will be submitted.
-- [ ] Promote the contest on Twitter (optional: tag in relevant protocols, etc.)
-- [ ] Share it with your own communities (blog, Discord, Telegram, email newsletters, etc.)
-- [x] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
-This saves wardens a lot of time wading through documentation.
-- [x] Designate someone (or a team of people) to monitor DMs & questions in the C4 Discord (**#questions** channel) daily (Note: please *don't* discuss issues submitted by wardens in an open channel, as this could give hints to other wardens.)
-- [ ] Delete this checklist and all text above the line below when you're ready.

----

 # Swivel contest details
 - $67,500 worth of ETH main award pot
 - $7,500 worth of ETH gas optimization award pot